Nonuniform-temperature effects on the phase transition in an Ising-like model: Thermal fluctuations

 The variance of the local fluctuations is

-In Fig.\,\ref{fig:mass}, we plot the results of the variance for different $w$ and $\Delta\mu$.
-Note that the maximum point of the variance locates a little right of the minimum point of $m^2(x)$, because the fluctuations in the right of the cell is lifted due to a higher temperature compared to the left.
-Interestingly, the fluctuations on the PT point monotonically increase from the crossover ($\Delta \mu < 0$) to the first order PT ($\Delta \mu > 0$).
+In Fig.\,\ref{fig:mass}b), we plot the results of the variance for different $w$ and $\Delta\mu$.
+Note that the maximum point of the variance locates a little right of the minimum point of $m^2(x)$, because the fluctuations in the right of the cell is lifted due to a higher temperature compared to the left (see Eq.\,\eqref{wf}).
+Interestingly, the fluctuations on the phase transition point monotonically increase from the crossover ($\Delta \mu < 0$) to the first-order phase transition ($\Delta \mu > 0$).
 There are no exotic behaviors to characterize the CP ($\Delta \mu =0$).
-In addition, the fluctuations near the PT point are enhanced as the increase of the width $w$ for all the three scenarios.
-This can be understood in the extreme case that $w\rightarrow \infty$, the temperature becomes flat locally and the fluctuations near the CP become divergent.
+In addition, the fluctuations near the phase transition point are enhanced as the increase of the width $w$ for all the three scenarios.
+This can be understood in the extreme case that when $w\rightarrow \infty$, the temperature is flat locally and the fluctuations near the CP become divergent.